Norway: Post–World War II history

 Norway was a founding member of the European Free Trade Association (EFTA).
 Norway was twice invited to join the European Union, but ultimately declined after referendums that failed by narrow margins in 1972 and 1994.

 Town Hall Square in Oslo filled with people with roses mourning the victims of the Utøya massacre of 22 July 2011.

 In 1981, a Conservative Party government led by Kåre Willoch replaced the Labour Party with a policy of stimulating the stagflated economy with tax cuts, economic liberalisation, deregulation of markets, and measures to curb record-high inflation (13.6% in 1981).

 Norway's first female prime minister Gro Harlem Brundtland of the Labour Party continued many of the reforms, while backing traditional Labour concerns such as social security, high taxes, the industrialisation of nature, and feminism.
 By the late 1990s, Norway had paid off its foreign debt and had started accumulating a sovereign wealth fund.
 Since the 1990s, a divisive question in politics has been how much of the income from petroleum production the government should spend, and how much it should save.

 In 2011, Norway suffered two terrorist attacks by Anders Behring Breivik which struck the government quarter in Oslo and a summer camp of the Labour party's youth movement at Utøya island, resulting in 77 deaths and 319 wounded.

 Jens Stoltenberg led Norway as prime minister for eight years from 2005 to 2013.
 The 2013 Norwegian parliamentary election brought a more conservative government to power, with the Conservative Party and the Progress Party winning 43% of the electorate's votes.
 In the Norwegian parliamentary election 2017 the centre-right government of Prime Minister Erna Solberg won re-election.
 The 2021 Norwegian parliamentary election saw a big win for the left-wing opposition in an election fought on climate change, inequality, and oil; Labour leader Jonas Gahr Støre was sworn in as prime minister.

-In 2024, Norway was ranked the seventh happiest country in the world.